course-kit/guides/quick-start.md

 ![quick-start-1-5.png](assets/quick-start-1-5.png)

 Now, take a look around your site.
-Click you courses and see the main course page, as well as all the lessons.
+Click your courses and see the main course page, as well as all the lessons.

 ![quick-start-1-6.png](assets/quick-start-1-6.png)